EugenMayer/docker-image-atlassian-confluence/README.md

 Your script `setup.sh` might look like this, setting up a confluence as fast as possible with

- - preconfigured server id
+ - preconfigured server-id
  - a preset license
  - pre-configured database settings

 Moving you as fast as possible to have a blank and working confluence installation.
 Be sure to replace the

- - <YOUR LICENSE> part and adjust the serverid
+ - <YOUR LICENSE> part and adjust the server-id
- - adjust your database name, user and password if needed
+ - adjust your database name, user, and password if needed

 ```bash
 #!/bin/bash